-Sport always plays a massive part in university life if you want it to and it is no different with the range of sports clubs and classes that you can undertake as a student at any of the universities in the city.
 It could be that you are just looking for sport as a way of making new friends and having fun, in which case there are plenty of sports teams available for relaxed games, whether it is football, rugby, hockey, or cricket.
 Individual sports to help you keep fit, such as tennis, swimming, badminton etc. are also available.
-For those with a mind to compete at a higher level, there is something for those too, and through university sports teams you can compete against other universities in the BUCS league.
+For those with a mind to compete at a higher level, through university sports teams you can compete against other universities in the BUCS league.

-Birmingham is a town that provides plenty of scope to stay active, whether alone or as part of a team, with great transport links to the surrounding areas where you can cycle, walk, hike, run, and see the countryside with a sporting intent.
+Birmingham is a town that provides plenty of scopes to stay active, whether alone or as part of a team, with great transport links to the surrounding areas where you can cycle, walk, hike, run, and see the countryside with sporting intent.

-Living at our student accommodation in Birmingham you’ll need to find the supermarkets and shops where you’ll buy your staple groceries.
-In such a big city as Birmingham you’ll find your standard supermarket chains that you recognise from wherever you have lived before, as well as discount stores, and local outlets.
+Living at our student accommodation in Birmingham you’ll need to find the supermarkets and shops located close where you’ll buy your staple groceries.
+In such a big city, you’ll find your standard supermarket chains that you recognise from wherever you have lived before, as well as discount stores, and local outlets.
 Birmingham is a culturally diverse city, with plenty of authentic food and items from different parts of the world for you to purchase and enjoy.
 What about high street shopping though?

-For most people living in Birmingham The Bull Ring is the place to shop.
+For most students studying in Birmingham in any of the five universities, The Bull Ring is the place to shop.
 It is a massive retail centre set in the very heart of the city, and is home to over 160 shopping outlets, including a flagship Selfridges.
 Between Bull Ring, LinkStreet, and Grand Central, you can find all of the best and brightest brand name shopping that you know and love.
-Grand Central is home to a massive John Lewis, and is also home to a Cath Kidston, Hobbs, and much more.
-Between the three there are over 200 shops to be perused, which makes it one of the premier shopping destinations in the entire country, not just in Birmingham.
+Between the three there are over 200 shops to be perused.

 Arcades and Pop-Up Stores